 Historic Huguenot Street’s Spring Celebration Pinkster Festival will highlight the ways in which the free and enslaved Africans in New York and Ulster County transformed this traditionally Christian holiday into a festival that evoked and embraced their West African roots.

-We are excited to be developing engaging and educational programmatic opportunities that will immerse the visitor in our very own Pinkster Festival.
-Visitors can expect to experience West African inspired cuisine, traditional African drumming and dance, as well as African games, crafts, and more.
+Visitors can expect to experience West African inspired cuisine, traditional African drumming and dance, as well as African games, tours, and more.